 Hepatic Portal Circulation

 Blood flow through the digestive system is in many ways quite different than the blood flow in other areas of the body.
-This is primarily because this system is used to both collect and process nutrients absorbed through the digestive track.
+This is primarily because this system is used to both collect and process nutrients absorbed through the digestive tract.

 Arteries deliver blood to the digestive tract that then flows across large capillary beds in the various organs of the digestive system.
 Fluids, digested nutrients, oxygen, and chemicals are absorbed via the capillaries.
 As elsewhere in the body blood then flows from these capillaries into a network of veins.
 These are the hepatic veins, which are unusual in two ways.
 Firstly, they do not transport blood back to the heart and secondly, they do not contain any valves.
-In this sense these blood vessels are not truly veins.
+In this sense, these blood vessels are not truly veins.
 But since they carry deoxygenated blood under low pressure they are usually classified as veins.

 Blood Pressure Regulation

-Throughout the day the circulatory system must make changes to help an individual maintain a fairly consistent blood pressure.
+Throughout the day the circulatory system must make changes to help an individual maintain fairly consistent blood pressure.
 Many factors contribute both to the need for these changes and the mechanisms used by the body to produce them.

 If you are at rest then you will typically have a low heart rate and relatively shallow breathing.
 If you are exercising heavily then your heart rate and respiratory rate will both increase.
 The heart rate increases to help supply the oxygen and nutrients your skeletal muscles need to sustain your exercise.
 The respiratory rate increases to help bring in additional oxygen and expel the increased carbon dioxide produced while exercising.

 But this is not the only situation that will cause your body to adjust your blood pressure.
 If you have been sitting for a while and then suddenly stand you may experience a sudden drop in blood pressure.
 If this change in pressure is not adequately compensated in time then you may faint from lack of blood to the brain.
-Your body is good at making these abrupt changes in blood pressure to reduce the changes that you will suffer from blood flow deficiencies, and conversely, from excessive blood accumulations in the body.
+Your body is good at making these abrupt changes in blood pressure to reduce the chances that you will suffer from blood flow deficiencies, and conversely, from excessive blood accumulations in the body.

 There are four primary ways the body seeks to control blood pressure.
 These are: